Keep Your Pet's Mouth Healthy

-The most common problem diagnosed by small animal veterinarians is periodontal or dental disease.
-80% of all dogs and cats over 2-3 years old suffer from this problem and require treatment.
+Periodontal or dental disease is the most frequent problem diagnosed by small animal veterinarians.
+Eighty percent of all dogs and cats over 2-3 years old suffer from this problem and require treatment.
 After we determine your pet's degree of periodontal disease, we will formulate a plan.
-It may be as simple as daily tooth brushing or we may advise a dental cleaning, which requires general anesthesia.
+It may be as simple as daily tooth brushing, or we may advise a dental cleaning, which requires general anesthesia.

-To help ensure a safe anesthesia for your pet, our doctors will do a comprehensive physical exam and pre-anesthetic bloodwork.
-If all looks good, we will schedule a customized dental cleaning.
-As with all our anesthetic patients, your pet will be constantly monitored, receive IV fluids to support circulation and their pain management issues are addressed.
-The doctor evaluates each tooth, surrounding gums and oral tissue checking for any abnormalities such as loose or cracked teeth, abscesses, gingival pockets or abnormal growths.
-Our digital dental x ray machine allows us to visualize structures under the gum line such as tooth roots and bone.
+Our doctors conduct a comprehensive physical exam with pre-anesthetic bloodwork to help ensure safe anesthesia for your pet.
+If your pet’s health allows, we will schedule a customized dental cleaning.
+Our veterinary staff constantly monitors our patients as the receive IV fluids to support circulation and manage their pain as needed.
+The doctor evaluates each tooth, surrounding gums, and oral tissue, checking for any abnormalities such as loose or cracked teeth, abscesses, gingival pockets, or abnormal growths.
+Our digital dental x-ray machine allows us to visualize structures under the gum line, such as tooth roots and bone.

-After a thorough exam we will know if any further procedures are necessary, such as an extraction.
-The application of an anti plaque substance is then generally applied to strengthen the teeth as well as help decrease plaque buildup.
-Home dental care is critical, we will teach you how to care for your pet's teeth between dental visits.
-Daily care is important and we have all the supplies to get you started.
+We will know if any further procedures are necessary, such as an extraction after a thorough exam.
+The application of an anti-plaque substance is then generally applied to strengthen the teeth as well as help decrease plaque buildup.
+Home dental care is critical; we will teach you how to care for your pet's teeth between dental visits.
+Daily care is important, and we have all the supplies to get you started.